kylerbrown/resin/README.md

 ![Example spectrogram](spectrogram_example.png)

+## Tips for speed

++ Install scipy, which allows `resin` to use a faster fft library than the numpy default.
+In my experience, scipy's fft is about 40% faster than numpy's, even when using the Anaconda MKL FFT.
++ Use an NFFT equal to a power of 2 (512, 1024, etc.)

 ## Authors

 Mike Lusignan wrote `segmentation` as part of his PhD thesis.
 Details of the algorithms can be found in: